ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 4.md

 )
 ```

-Notice the syntatic differences with vanilla CSS.
+Notice the syntactic differences with vanilla CSS.
 We use `className` instead of `class`.
 It is camel-cased instead of kebab-cased.
 We cannot use `class` as a variable; it would be a syntax error. `paddingLeft` is written in the same style.

 `style` takes the value of 20 (type number) instead of the string `20px`.
 React converts it to pixels. **Note that values are also not vendor-prefixed.** Also, `style` takes an object instead of a string.
 We'll see how this is useful soon.